What is outsourcing?

 We briefly touched on culture above, and while an agency can get a feel for what you do and your company culture through meetings, events and project briefs, this can only go so far.

 An internal marketer will live and breathe your business culture, which will come across in their work.
 There’s no better person to do your marketing than someone that spends all day, every day, as part of your team.

 We recently celebrated one of our team’s birthday in-house, and it was effortless for us to snap a picture and share this on our socials.
 On reflection, we realised that without an internal marketing person, this would have been an opportunity missed.
 When the unexpected happens, you want to be able to capture these moments and share them online, whether it’s a project launch, a hot topic that you want to release a piece of copy or video about, or maybe just a social post.
 To communicate this with an agency and wait for them to action can mean missing the mark altogether.

 ‘Slow-burn’ marketing is the type of activity you want to keep in-house.
 ‘Always-on’ marketing requires a strong brand and tone of voice, making it much better suited to an internalised marketing specialist who has more exposure to your core values and culture.
 These activities include:

-Campaign activity where you require specialist marketing knowledge can often be easier to outsource; this enables your internal team to generate the ideas, with outside experts on-hand to implement them.
-Their specialist expertise means they can deliver successful campaigns quickly and effectively, as opposed to your internal team having to learn a new skill and potentially getting it wrong.
+Campaign activity where you require specialist marketing knowledge can often be easier to outsource; this enables your internal team to generate the ideas, with outside experts on hand to implement them.
+Their specialist expertise means they can deliver successful campaigns quickly and effectively instead of your internal team having to learn a new skill and potentially getting it wrong.
 These activities include: